wwpass/cas-server-support-wwpass/cas_example/README.md

 db.username = cas
 db.password = changeit
 ```

-Don't forget to replace dependency of JDBC driver for database type in file **cas_example/pom.xml**, if you using other than MySQL:
+Don't forget to replace JDBC driver dependency  for database type in file **cas_example/pom.xml**, if you are using Database Management System other than MySQL:
 ``` xml
     <dependency>
         <groupId>mysql</groupId>